smartpricing/queen/website/learn.md

 # What I learned developing Queen

-*This document describe both the technical aspects of the development of Queen and the lessons learned, and some benchmarks I've made to test the scalability and performance of the system.*
+*This document describes both the technical aspects of the development of Queen and the lessons learned, and some benchmarks I've made to test the scalability and performance of the system.*

 <img src="/learn/queen_logo.png" alt="Queen" style="max-height: 200px;">